What Is Specific Gravity? How Do You Measure It?

 We only have one food in our tool that has a measurement for it

-We currently have just a few foods in our nutrition tool that measures Specific Gravity.
+We currently have just a few foods in our nutrition tool that measure specific gravity.

-Here's our short list of foods that measures Specific Gravity.
+Here's our short list of foods that measure Specific Gravity.